Linear identities for partition pairs with 4-cores: Generating functions for and

 \section{Generating functions for $A_4(3n+1)$ and $A_4(27n+19)$}

 We obtain in this section generating functions for $A_4(3n+1)$ and $A_4(27n+19)$ using the theta function identities proved in Section \ref{sec2}.
 These will be instrumental to the proofs of Theorem \ref{thm11} and \ref{thm12}, which will be explained in Section \ref{sec4}.
 We begin with presenting the generating function for $A_4(3n+1)$ and a congruence modulo $6$ for $A_4(n)$ as a byproduct.
-We note that the unexpected appearance of $f_2^{12}/f_1^6$ in the generating function for $A_4(3n+1)$ makes the generating function shown in Theorem \ref{thm11} complicated.

 \begin{theorem} We have that

 \end{theorem}